HMS Thisbe (1917)

 HMS Thisbe was an R-class destroyer which served in the Royal Navy during World War I. The R class were an improvement on the previous M class with geared steam turbines to improve efficiency.
 Built by Hawthorn Leslie and launched on 8 March 1917, the destroyer served as part of the Harwich Force.
 In 1918, the destroyer towed a flying boat on a lighter to take part in operations off the coast of Heligoland, although the aircraft failed to take off.
-After the war, the destroyer was placed in reserve, and participated in trials with the Compass Department in 1925.
+After the war, the destroyer was placed in reserve.
+After being part of a naval review in front of George V in 1924, the destroyer participated in trials of different compasses with the Compass Department in 1925.
 The ship was sold to be broken up on 31 August 1936.

 Design

-Thisbe was one of twelve R-class destroyers ordered by the British Admiralty in March 1916 as part of the Eighth War Construction Programme.{ The R class were a development of the preceding M-class, but differed in having geared turbines to improve fuel consumption, the central gun mounted on a bandstand and minor changes to improve seakeeping.
+Thisbe was one of twelve R-class destroyers ordered by the British Admiralty in March 1916 as part of the Eighth War Construction Programme.
+The R class were a development of the preceding M-class, but differed in having geared turbines to improve fuel consumption, the central gun mounted on a bandstand and minor changes to improve seakeeping.

 The destroyer was 265 ft long between perpendiculars, with a beam of 26 ft 9 in and a draught of 9 ft 10 in.
 Displacement was 975 LT normal and 1035 LT deep load.
 Power was provided by three Yarrow boilers feeding two Parsons geared steam turbines rated at 27000 shp and driving two shafts, to give a design speed of 36 kn.
 Three funnels were fitted.
 A total of 296 LT of oil was carried, giving a design range of 3450 nmi at 15 kn.

 Armament consisted of three 4 in Mk IV QF guns on the ship's centreline, with one on the forecastle, one aft on a raised platform and one between the second and third funnels.
 A single 2-pounder 40 mm "pom-pom" anti-aircraft gun was carried, while torpedo armament consisted of two rotating twin mounts for 21 in torpedoes.
+The destroyer was fitted with racks and storage for depth charges.
+Initially, only two depth charges were carried but the number increased in service and by 1918, the vessel was carrying between 30 and 50 depth charges.
 The ship had a complement of 82 officers and ratings.